CangeJeremy/CangeJeremy/README.md

 Trained at BeCode as a Web Developer, I then landed a permanent position where I was able to develop my skills.

-Currently undergoing training to enhance my skills in CyberSecurity as part of the CyberSecurity Architect course provided by Technofutur TIC, i am seeking new professional opportunities to continue evolving in the field of software development.
+I am seeking new professional opportunities to continue evolving in the field of web & software development or cybersecurity.

 ## 🔧 Current stack